What You’ll Find

 Data sources that provide valuable Washington State or County population characteristics, service use and/or needs of one or more of the following groups:

-- and people with disabilities and special health care needs.
+- People with disabilities and special health care needs

 In addition, some links to national resources have been included to provide helpful context for developing grants related to medical homes for children and youth with special needs.

 Institute for Health Metrics and Evaluation, University of Washington

 The Catalyst Center is dedicated to improving health care coverage and financing for children and youth with special health care needs (CYSHCN).
 The Center has updated its web-based state data pages on coverage and financing of care for children and youth with special health care needs (CYSHCN) for each state.